Reichskonkordat: Nazis take power

 In January 1933, Hitler became Chancellor.
 The passing of the Enabling Act on 23 March, in part, removed the Reichstag as an obstacle to concluding a concordat with the Vatican.
 In the discussion of the Act, Hitler offered the Reichstag the possibility of friendly co-operation, promising not to threaten the Reichstag, the President, the States, or the Churches if granted the emergency powers.
 With Nazi paramilitary encircling the building, he said: "It is for you, gentlemen of the Reichstag to decide between war and peace."
 The Act allowed Hitler and his Cabinet to rule by emergency decree for four years, though Hindenburg remained President.

 German Catholics were wary of the new government:

 The Catholic Church ... had generally viewed the Nazi Party with fear and suspicion.
 It had felt threatened by a radical ultranationalist ideology that regarded the papacy as a sinister, alien institution, that opposed denominational separatism in education and culture, and that at times appeared to promote a return to Nordic paganism.
 The establishment of the Third Reich seemed to portend the coming of a bitter conflict between church and state.

 In early 1933, Hitler told Hermann Rauschning that Bismarck had been stupid in starting a Kulturkampf and outlined his own strategy for dealing with the clergy which would be based initially on a policy of toleration:

 We should trap the priests by their notorious greed and self-indulgence.
 We shall thus be able to settle everything with them in perfect peace and harmony.
 I shall give them a few years' reprieve.
 Why should we quarrel?
 They will swallow anything in order to keep their material advantages.
 Matters will never come to a head.
 They will recognise a firm will, and we need only show them once or twice who is the master.
 They will know which way the wind blows.

 An initially mainly sporadic persecution of the Catholic Church in Germany followed the Nazi takeover.
 Hitler was hostile to the Catholic Church, but he was also mindful that Catholics were a large proportion of the population in Germany: almost 40% in 1933.
 As such, for political reasons, Hitler was prepared to restrain his anticlericalism and did not allow himself to be drawn into attacking the Church publicly as other Nazis would have liked him to do.
-Kershaw wrote that, following the appointment of Hitler as Chancellor by President von Hindenberg, the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".
+Kershaw wrote that, following the appointment of Hitler as Chancellor by President von Hindenburg, the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".